spxak1/weywot/Pop_OS_Dual_Boot.md

 To dual boot Windows and Pop!_OS with a menu, both operating systems' EFI files need to be in the same FAT32 partition.
 This guide elaborates on how to either install OS's using the same EFI partition or **copy Windows's EFI ```Microsoft``` folder into Pop!_OS's ```/boot/efi/EFI```**.

 ## 1. Introduction
 Pop!_OS uses **systemd-boot** as its boot manager.
 Most new users don't know how **systemd-boot** works and the fact that it is mostly transparent to the user (as a boot-manager should be), makes it hard for some users to understand.
 As such a common advice when new users want to dual boot with Windows is to install **grub**.
 Grub is better known as it is commonly used by other distributions, namely **Ubuntu** and has a visible menu at boot, which new users grow to expect.
 As such it is common *advice* between new users to install **grub** in order to dual boot Pop!_OS with Windows.
-This, is **totally unecessary** as not only it removes the ease and simplicity of **systemd-boot** and replaces it with the rather complex configuration of **grub**, but also **grub** has the tendency to break with **Windows updates**, while **systemd-boot** does not.
+This is **totally unecessary** as not only it removes the ease and simplicity of **systemd-boot** and replaces it with the rather complex configuration of **grub**, but also **grub** has the tendency to break with **Windows updates**, while **systemd-boot** does not.

 Check your system is in UEFI mode with ```mount | grep efivars``` and expect an ouput of ```efivarfs on /sys/firmware/efi/efivars type efivarfs (rw,nosuid,nodev,noexec,relatime)```.